Cattle slaughter in India: Ladakh

+No specific statutory ban exists on the slaughter of cows, bulls, bullocks, or buffaloes.
+The former Ranbir Penal Code (RPC), which prohibited bovine slaughter in the erstwhile State of Jammu and Kashmir, was repealed under the Jammu and Kashmir Reorganisation Act, 2019.
+The Indian Penal Code (IPC) now applies to the Union Territory, and it contains no such prohibition.
+Consequently, bovine slaughter is not specifically banned in Ladakh; voluntary or private slaughter is legally permissible, subject to general animal welfare and hygiene regulations.

 Madhya Pradesh

 The Madhya Pradesh Agricultural Cattle Preservation Act, 1959 governs the slaughter of cattle in Madhya Pradesh.

 Slaughter of cows, calves of cows, bulls, bullocks and buffalo calves is prohibited.
 However, bulls and bullocks are being slaughtered in the light of a Supreme Court judgement, provided the cattle is over 20 years or has become unfit for work or breeding.
 Transport or export of cattle for slaughter not permitted.
 Export for any purpose to another State where cow slaughter is not banned by law is not permitted.
 The sale, purchase and/or disposal of cow and its progeny and possession of flesh of cattle is prohibited.

 Anyone violating the law can be punished with imprisonment up to a maximum of 3 years and fine of ₹ 5,000 or both.
 Normally imprisonment shall not be less than 6 months and fine not less than ₹ 1,000.
 The law places the burden of proof on the accused.
 The crime is treated as a cognizable offence.